 You might also like: Home loan FAQs

 Located in the City of Swan area, Beechboro has a median house price of $345,000.
-There has been a 12.2% growth in sales over the last years, indicating that this is a strong suburb to watch.
+There has been a 12.2% growth in sales over the past few years, indicating that this is a strong suburb to watch.

 Located just 6 km of the city and with a median house price of just $345,000, this riverside suburb is considered something of a steak.

 With a median house price of $530,000, this inner city suburb is one of the more expensive options on this list.
 However, located just 6 km from the CBD and with a major train station in development, it’s an area with strong long-term potential.

 Other promising suburbs to buy in Perth include East Victoria Park, the Southern suburbs of Cannington and Willagee and the middle suburbs of Stirling and East Fremantle.

 Whether you’re looking to take advantage of Perth’s accessible prices as an investment or settle into your forever home, there’s plenty of great options to buy in Perth.
 This may not necessarily mean buying in one of Perth’s most popular suburbs, but taking a look at what has a strong reputation can help point you in the right direction.

 Looking to get a foot on Perth’s property ladder?
 The good news is, it’s a lot more accessible than many other capital cities.
 REIWA data showed that Perth’s median house price as of February 2021 was $490,000.
 That’s compared to $1.3 million in Sydney and $1 million in Melbourne.

 Despite the accessible prices, the Perth property market is seeing unprecedented growth.
 So, if you’re thinking about buying in Perth, may now be the time to jump on the opportunity.

 To ensure the process is as streamlined and stress-free as possible, be sure to work with an experienced broker. eChoice’s home loan specialists will work with you to compare the many mortgage products on the market and set you up for long-term success.